Welcome to Gunter

 be taken when the school is closed, as prolonged absences will affect your

 child’s education.
 The school keeps records of absence and attendance rates.
-If
+We

 An award scheme